avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 `http://ftp.heanet.ie/mirrors/cran.r-project.org/doc/FAQ/R-FAQ.html#How-can-R-be-installed_003f
 <http://ftp.heanet.ie/mirrors/cran.r-project.org/doc/FAQ/R-FAQ.html#How-can-R-be-installed_003f>`_).

-How to install an R library
+How to install an R package
 ---------------------------

-R comes with some standard libraries that are installed when you install R. However, in this booklet I will also tell you how to use some additional R libraries that are useful, for example, the "rmeta" library.
-These additional libraries do not come with the standard installation of R, so you need to install them yourself.
+R comes with some standard packages that are installed when you install R. However, in this booklet I will also tell you how to use some additional R packages that are useful, for example, the "rmeta" package.
+These additional packages do not come with the standard installation of R, so you need to install them yourself.

-Once you have installed R on a Windows computer (following the steps above), you can install an additional library by following the steps below:
+Once you have installed R on a Windows computer (following the steps above), you can install an additional package by following the steps below:

 1. To start R, follow either step 2 or 3:
 2. Check if there is an "R" icon on the desktop of the computer that you are using.